-A lot of product companies focus on the MVP or minimum viable product, when what they should be focussing on is the Minimum Viable “Business”.
+A lot of product companies focus on the MVP or minimum viable product when what they should be focussing on is (what I've personally coined as) the Minimum Viable “Business” or MVB for short.

-This is important because the goal of a startup or even new product teams is not just create a product, it is to create a sustainable business around a product/ solution or service.
+This is important because the goal of a startup or even a new product team is not just to create a product, it is to create a sustainable business around a product/ solution or service.

-I define a MVB, as the minimum work that you can do to check if your customer will pay for your service or product!
+I define an MVB, as the minimum work that you can do to check if your customer will pay for your service or product!

 The reason I want to check if people will pay for something is because that is a very good indication of whether it solves a real pain point, or is something valuable to the customer.

 There is a big difference between somebody saying that they will buy something and they actually buying it.